jefeish/github-regulator/README.md

 > The `Event Dependent` type might be the most common

 > The `Policy Dependent` type 'hard-codes' Policy logic in the Handler.
-This 'breaks' the decoupling of the **Policies** and the **Handlers** but might be required choice in some cases.
+This 'breaks' the decoupling of the **Policies** and the **Handlers** but might be the necessary choice for some cases.

 ### Event Handlers That Require Specific Event Data